The table below shows the results of a survey where first-year students were askedto rate some aspects of their courses.

 New parents should attend parenting courses to bring up their children well.
 To what extent do you agree or disagree?

-Some people feel that courses can make anyone a teacher, while others feel an excellent teacher can't be made by pursuing a course.
-Discuss both views and give your opinion.
+Some people feel that good training courses can make anyone a teacher, while others say that good teachers cannot be produced by simply following a training course.
+Discuss both points of view and give your own opinion.

 You should spend about 20 minutes on this task.